WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The REFEDS Assurance Framework ([RAF v1.0](https://wiki.refeds.org/display/ASS/REFEDS+Assurance+Framework+ver+1.0)) splits assurance into three orthogonal components, namely, identifier uniqueness, identity assurance, and attribute assurance.
 For simplicity, RAF collapses the components into two assurance profiles Cappuccino and Espresso.
 [AARC-G021](https://wiki.geant.org/download/attachments/92573909/AARC-G021-Exchange-of-specific-assurance-information-between-Infrastructures.pdf) extends RAF with additional assurance profiles recommended to be used between infrastructures: IGTF-BIRCH, IGTF-DOGWOOD and a new specific profile addressing assurance derived from social-identity sources, AARC-Assam.

-Since the assurance of authentication is not covered by RAF, the above profiles need to be used in conjunction with specifications focusing on authentication, such as the [REFEDS SFA](https://refeds.org/profile/sfa) and [REFEDS MFA](https://refeds.org/profile/mfa) profile.
+Since the assurance of authentication is not covered by RAF, the above profiles need to be used in conjunction with specifications focusing on authentication, such as the [REFEDS SFA](https://refeds.org/profile/sfa) and [REFEDS MFA](https://refeds.org/profile/mfa) profiles.
 We adopt the `eduperson_assurance` multi-valued claim proposed by RAF[^9] to convey the assurance component values and profile.
 The `acr` claim is included in addition to the `eduperson_assurance` claim to specifically convey the authentication assurance.

 In the case of this profile, identity assurance information will be sent by the WLCG token issuer whenever a user authentication flow is used to obtain the token.